Reproduction and ovipositing:

 Closer view of the spermatophylax

-I periodically see meadow katydid females and especially tree cricket females ovipositing, and you may as well.
+I periodically see meadow katydid females and especially tree cricket females ovipositing.
+You may as well.
 It’s fascinating to watch how a cricket or katydid’s ovipositor is designed for the location her species will oviposit.
 Here are examples, and I’ll include others in some of the species pages.